Boston University Terriers

 The Boston University Terriers are the ten men's and fourteen women's varsity athletic teams representing Boston University in NCAA Division I competition.
 Boston University's team nickname is the Terriers, and the official mascot is Rhett the Boston Terrier.
 The school colors are Scarlet and White.
-The mascot is named Rhett after Rhett Butler from Gone With the Wind, because "no one loves Scarlet more than Rhett."

-The majority of BU's teams compete as members of the Patriot League, with the ice hockey teams competing in Hockey East and rowing competing in the EARC.
+The majority of Boston University's teams compete as members of the Patriot League, with the ice hockey teams competing in Hockey East and rowing competing in the EARC.

 Conference change

 On July 1, 2013, Boston University left the America East Conference and joined the Patriot League.

 Sports sponsored

 Boston University is one of 4 NCAA Division I schools to not sponsor at least one of women's volleyball or baseball (The other 3 being Detroit Mercy, Drexel, and Vermont).

 Ice hockey

 Boston University's ice hockey team is the most successful sports program at the school, with five national championships (1971, 1972, 1978, 1995, 2009) and 21 appearances in the Frozen Four.
 The Terriers have also been the national runners-up five times, and have won five ECAC tournament championships and seven Hockey East tournament championships.
-Many of BU's hockey players have gone on to successful careers in the NHL.
+Many of Boston University's hockey players have gone on to successful careers in the NHL.

 Since 1984 the Terriers have played in the Hockey East conference, along with crosstown arch-rivals Boston College (BC).
 The series with Boston College is known as the Green Line Rivalry or the Battle of Commonwealth Avenue.
-Under long-time coach and former player, Jack Parker, BU excelled in the 1990s, winning six Hockey East regular season titles, four Hockey East tournament titles, the 1995 National Championship and three National runner-up trophies.
-BU missed the Frozen Four for 11 consecutive seasons beginning in 1998 but returned to glory by winning the national championship in 2009.
+Under long-time coach and former player, Jack Parker, Boston University excelled in the 1990s, winning six Hockey East regular season titles, four Hockey East tournament titles, the 1995 National Championship and three National runner-up trophies.
+Boston University missed the Frozen Four for 11 consecutive seasons beginning in 1998 but returned to glory by winning the national championship in 2009.

-BU has dominated the annual Beanpot tournament, which has been contested by the four Boston metro area-based collegiate teams – the others being BC, Northeastern and Harvard – since the 1952–53 season.
+Boston University has dominated the annual Beanpot tournament, which has been contested by the four Boston metro area-based collegiate teams – the others being BC, Northeastern and Harvard – since the 1952–53 season.
 The televised tourney is a local institution, played in front of annual sellouts at the TD Garden, and is a fierce battle for bragging rights.
 As of 2010, the Terriers have won 29 of 58 Beanpots and 12 of the last 16.